What is DementiaDX?

 Leading from more than 20 years of experience in Raman spectroscopy and more than 12 years of research on Raman spectroscopy for diagnosing neurodegenerative diseases, Brainalyze have developed a unique solution that is quick, accurate, and effective even at the pre-manifest stages.

-Through the development of a spectroscopy method initially used to distinguish between different types of bacteria, Brainalyze have devised a new multi-laser method that creates a light-based fingerprint from biomarkers within a blood sample.
+Through the development of a spectroscopy method initially used to distinguish between different types of bacteria, Brainalyze has devised a new multi-laser method that creates a light-based fingerprint from biomarkers within a blood sample.
 This ‘optical fingerprint’ can be used to distinguish between different causes of dementia as it encompasses holistic and unbiased information rather than a single protein.
 Data from pre-clinical trials on patient samples have found this method to be accurate in 93% of cases for identifying Alzheimer’s, with similar results for other neurodegenerative diseases and for tracking Huntington’s disease.

 As a simple, cost-effective solution that supports earlier detection and identification of causes of dementia, Brainalyze aim to address the significant worldwide spend on dementia both in diagnosis and in ongoing care.